tgoebel/EART119/README.md

 and think stats (with python): http://www.greenteapress.com/thinkstats/

-Some comments on using python3.6 on a UCSC windows desktop:
-- you have access to the sam python installtion and modules everywhere on campus (including library computers)
+- Some comments on using python3.6 on a UCSC windows desktop: you have access to the same python installtion and modules everywhere on campus (including library computers)

-Here is where the interpreter lives under windows:
+- Here is where the interpreter lives under windows:
 C:\Programs\Python36>python.exe

-SETTING PYTHON INTERPRETER FOR PYCHARM:
+- SETTING PYTHON INTERPRETER FOR PYCHARM:
 The first time a user launches PyCharm they will need to configure it for a Python interpreter.
 Using Virtual Environments is the best way to do this and to deal with multiple Python versions.
 Steps to create a Python Virtual Environment are below.

 1. Launch PyCharm